-- retention and conservation of significant fabric; - continued historical use of the Carillon and Aspen Island through regular concerts and sounding of the Westminster chimes; - naming of the pedestrian footbridge the 'John Gordon Walk' after the carillonist who played the inaugural recital at the opening of the Carillon in 1970.
-Accompanying text is located on the newel of the footbridge; - floodlighting of the Carillon at night; - tours within the Carillon in conjunction with broader scale events such as the ACT Heritage Festival; - representation of the Carillon in general media, photography, advertising and publicising material about Canberra; and - information provided on the NCA website, including a short video of the clavier being played.
+- retention and conservation of significant fabric; - continued historical use of the Carillon and Aspen Island through regular concerts and sounding of the Westminster chimes;

+- naming of the pedestrian footbridge the 'John Gordon Walk' after the carillonist who played the inaugural recital at the opening of the Carillon in 1970.
+Accompanying text is located on the newel of the footbridge; - floodlighting of the Carillon at night; - tours within the Carillon in conjunction with broader scale events such as the ACT Heritage Festival; - representation of the Carillon in general media, photography, advertising and publicising material about Canberra; and - information provided on the NCA website, including a series of videos about the Carillon, and its history as part of the fiftieth anniversary celebrations.